 The Stipulation (VI.E.5.) states all new urban uses shall provide a source of supplemental water to offset the water demand associated with the development.
-Currently, the only source of supplemental water dedicated to new urban uses is the 500 AF of capacity NCSD added to the NSWP.
+Currently, the only source of supplemental water dedicated to new urban uses is the 500 AFY of capacity NCSD added to the NSWP.
 Woodlands level of participation in the NSWP is considered their projected build out demand.
-It is expected that new urban demand will be met by delivery of supplemental water, and possibly better utilization of recycled water or other sources.

-NCSD has committed to holding approval of new (since date of Final Judgment) water connections to the 500 AF of capacity unless and until the District defines and acquires additional sources of supplemental water.
+NCSD has committed to holding approval of new (since the date of the Judgment) water connections to the 500 AFY of capacity unless and until the District defines and acquires additional sources of supplemental water.